Kōge, Fukuoka

-7,269 in 3228 households, and a population density of 120 persons per km².
+7,269 in 3228 households, and a population density of 120 persons per km^{2}.
 The total area of the town is 62.44 km2.

 Geography

 Kōge is the easternmost town in Fukuoka Prefecture, bordering Buzen City to the west, Yoshitomi Town to the north, and Nakatsu City in Oita Prefecture across the Yamakuni River.
 The northern part of the town area is a plain, and the southern part is mountainous.